Geffreyvanderbos/geffre/src/note/things-overview-obsidian.md

 ---
 category: obsidian
 created: 2024-04-03
-title: "Things3 Overview in Obsidian"
+title: Things3 Overview in Obsidian
-updated: 2024-04-03
+updated: 2024-04-19
 ---

 I love how Things 3 does to-dos.
 [Things3 Today](https://github.com/wudanyang6/obsidian-things3-today) is a pretty simple way to display the the Today overview in an Obsidian panel.